projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

 The main purpose of IOC virtualization is to transfer data between native Carrier Board Communication (CBC) char devices and a virtual UART.
-IOC virtualization is implemented as full virtualization so the user OS can directly reuse native CBC driver.
+IOC virtualization is implemented as full virtualization so the User VM can directly reuse the native CBC driver.

 The IOC Mediator has several virtualization requirements, such as S3/S5 wakeup reason emulation, CBC link frame packing/unpacking, signal